Babbage-Inc/FIDS/README.md

 REACT_APP_SECRET = // openweather APIkey```

-## Documentation
-For detailed documentation and information, please refer to the [eAero Documentation](https://example.com/).

 ## Contributions
 Contributions to eAero are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.